First-Order Bayesian Regret Analysis of Thompson Sampling: Improved Estimates Beyond Shannon Entropy

-\subsection{Improved Estimates Beyond Shannon Entropy}
+\section{Improved Estimates Beyond Shannon Entropy}

-In recent work \citep{TSandMD}, it is shown that Thompson sampling can be analyzed using any mirror map, with the same guarantees as online stochastic mirror descent.
-(See also \cite{TShellinger} which essentially improves the Russo and Van Roy entropic bound using Tsallis entropy.)
+In recent work \cite{TSandMD}, it is shown that Thompson sampling can be analyzed using any mirror map, with the same guarantees as online stochastic mirror descent.
+See also \cite{TShellinger} which improves the Russo and Van Roy entropic bound using Tsallis entropy, and \cite{lattimore2020mirror} which further elucidates the connection between generalized information ratios and mirror descent.
 Their work is compatible with our methods for first order analysis, allowing for further refinements.
-By using the Tsallis entropy we remove the $H(p_1)$ dependence in Theorem~\ref{thm:banditregret}, and also gain the potential for polynomial-in-$d$ savings for an informative prior.
-By using the log barrier we obtain a small loss bound depending only on $\mathbb E[L^*]$ instead of requiring an almost sure upper bound $\underline{L}^*$.
-The proofs follow a similar structure to that of Theorem~\ref{thm:banditregret} and we leave them to the appendix.
+By using the Tsallis entropy we remove the $\log(d)$ factor potentially coming from $H(p_1)$ in Theorem~\ref{thm:banditregret}, and also gain the potential for polynomial-in-$d$ savings for informative priors.
+By using the log barrier we obtain a small loss bound depending only on $\mathbb E[L^*]$ instead of requiring an almost sure upper bound $\oL^*$.

 \begin{definition}